rbowsley/lamplighthelp/source/28-3-2_Publishing_Module-_Publishing_work_records.markdown

 ![Adding Publishing Settings to a {{Work}} Record](28.3.2a.png)

-- **Publish this record via Lamplight API?**
+#### Publish this record via Lamplight API?

 Allows the individual record to be published.

-- **Title of the record for publishing**
+#### Title of the record for publishing

 Give the record a title, which you can use when publishing.
+You will need to check with your developer / website to understand how this title is used on the public site.

-- **Do you want to allow the addition of attendees through the Lamplight API?**
+#### Do you want to allow the addition of attendees through the Lamplight API?

 This will allow people to add themselves to an activity through your site or app, if it is configured to do so.

-- **Maximum number of clients allowed?**
+#### Maximum number of clients allowed?

 If people can add themselves to the record through your site, this sets a maximum number who will be accepted.
+If you have a limit to the number of people that can attend the record, it allows your website to know if a record is "full".
+However the details of the attendances (i.e. names) of a record are never published.

 ### To Edit and Remove Sharing from a {{Work}} Record